Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/array-functions-as-window.md

 You can do also a lot of magic with arrayEnumerate and accessing different values by their ids.

-### Now you can return you arrays back to rows
+**Reverting Arrays Back to Rows** -

-use arrayJoin
+You can convert the arrays back into rows using arrayJoin:

 ```sql
 WITH